AnishaVS07/Supply_Chain_Analytics-PowerBI_Project/README.md

 **_Insights from Shipment Management_**

-1. Delays are visible across various departments, with the Fan Shop, Fitness, and Discs Shop showing the highest ontime delivery rates.
+1. Delays are visible across various departments, with the Fan Shop, Fitness, and Discs Shop showing the highest on-time delivery rates.
 While Technology, Apparel, Footwear, Golf and Outdoors have more late than on-time

 2. Most countries have more on-time than late shipments, but some like USA, Mexico, France, Germany, and Brazil show significant late shipments, indicating potential issues in the logistics chain in these regions.